 Welcome to Exploring Multivariable Calculus!
-This website is dedicated to exploring calculus visually using the computer.
-In particular, it's focused on helping you explore multivariable calculus and some three-dimensional topics within single variable calculus.
-(In the left panel, you will find a link to another area of my website that is focused on single variable calculus as well as a link to my instructor home page.)
+This website is dedicated to exploring calculus, differential equations and other mathematics visually using the computer.
+In particular, it's focused on helping you explore multivariable calculus, differential equations, and some three-dimensional topics within linear algebra and single variable calculus.
+In the left panel, you will find a link to another area of my website that is focused on single variable calculus as well as a link to my instructor home page.

-This web project is being developed with support from the National Science Foundation under the grant, DUE-CCLI 0736968.
+This web project is being developed with support from the National Science Foundation under the grants,

 Why use visualizations like those found here to explore multivariable calculus?
 As you begin to explore the Java applets found on this site, I think you will find a richer understanding of the geometric aspects of the concepts of multivariable calculus.
 My goal is to enhance the geometric intuition of calculus students so that they are able to visualize the concepts and actually "see" the rich visual relationships and interactions described by the calculus concepts.

 As an instructor, I often found it difficult to draw the three-dimensional concepts clearly on the chalkboard, and found myself waving my hands to try to get students to see what I was seeing.
 Now that I have these computer visualization tools, I feel I can show students a much clearer picture of what I have been describing verbally.

 NOTES on using the Java version of CalcPlot3D and other Java applets:

 The newest version of Firefox (starting with version 52) that released mid-March no longer supports Java applets like the Java version of CalcPlot3D and the CalcGrapher applet (and Chrome has not supported Java applets for over a year).
 Happily we do still have some options to continue to run Java applets.
 Java applets will still run in Internet Explorer 11, in all older versions of Firefox (version 51 and before) and in the new Extended Support Release versions of Firefox, versions 52+ (see below).